tflo/EditBox-Font-Improver/readme.md

 # EditBox Font Improver

-Better fonts and fontsize for writing macros and debugging code.
+Better fonts and font size for writing macros and debugging code.
 Not only for font nerds!

 ## Summary